 Food served in any of these environments is still not exempt under the changes in the law and a license is required:

-Safe food handbook: The U.S. Department of Agriculture has a safe food handbook containing all the basic information about food safety and preparation procedures.
+The U.S. Department of Agriculture has safe food resources and a handbook containing all the basic information about food safety and preparation procedures.